devopsodia/linux-setup-vagrantfile/README.md

 Open Git Bash inside the folder .

 Run The bellow Command
-1. for start
+1. for start:
 vagrant up
-2. for shortdown
+2. for shortdown:
 vagrant halt